ericcgreen/portfolio_instructions/README.md

     - `your-username` should be replaced with your github username.
 (Be sure you're not in github enterprise)
     - The result is that your page will be publicly available at http://your-username.github.io
     - Add/Commit/Push if you need to

+7. If you run into a remote error in the command line when pushing
+    - Remove the origin of the remote.
+Via command line:
+    > `git remote remove origin`

+    - Add the correct origin with your SSH clone url. **Replace `your-username` with your github username**
+    > `git remote add origin git@github.com:your-username/your-username.github.io.git`

+    **OR**

+    - Add origin with HTTP clone url. **Replace `your-username` with your github username**
+    > `git remote add origin https://github.com/your-username/your-username.github.io.git`

+8. Add/Commit/Push

 ## HTML (Hyper Text Markup Language)